-Myself, Lily Anderson (managing and creating the charity event as well as being our inspiration) and four of my friends (Mr Tom Wesley, Mr Matthew Nichols, Mr Joe Daniels, and of course Mr Ben Oakes) will be partaking in the challenge of creating a Bike Ride Mark II!
-This time we will be cycling a whopping 100 miles, from the town of Bury St Edmunds, to the east coast of england, southwold, in two days.
+Oakes and I will be partaking in the challenge of cycling 100 miles from the town of Bury St Edmunds, to the east coast of England, Southwold, in two days.
 This, will be a challenge you will never forget.
 Why?
 Well ...

-Its not a word people feel comfortable hearing, or thinking about, but sadly- around seven people aged between 13 and 24 are diagnosed with cancer every day in the UK.
+It’s not a word people feel comfortable hearing or thinking about, but sadly seven people aged between 13 and 24 are diagnosed with cancer every day in the UK.

-That means so many young people every year are forced to deal with the gruesome realtiy of cancer, without the proper support they need from getting such a horrible disease at such a crucial age in life.
+Consequently, many young people every year are forced to deal with the gruesome reality of cancer, without the proper support they need.

-The Teenage Cancer Trust fund makes Cancer in young people more bearable, and offers the right support for young teens battling cancer- and when cancer becomes lonely, depressing, and sickening, the TCT are there to help.
+The Teenage Cancer Trust fund makes cancer treatment in young people more bearable, and offers the right support for young teens battling cancer.
+When cancer becomes lonely, depressing, and sickening, the TCT are there to help.

-Our dearest friend, Lily Anderson, was diagnosed with Hodgkins Lymphoma back in october 2012, and here, is her story.
+Our dearest friend, Lily Anderson, was diagnosed with Hodgkins Lymphoma in October 2012 – this is her story.